-I’m working with a client on a Synopsis Overhaul right now.
+I’m working with a client on a Synopsis Overhaul right now and identified a plot hole and its potential fix.
 Quick plug: If you haven’t checked out my freelance editorial website in a while, I have added this new service, as well as Reader Reports.
 I won’t bulk up this post by describing them here, but they’re two great options for getting feedback on your novel’s development as or before you write it (in the case of the Synopsis Overhaul) or getting my eyes on your entire manuscript, along with comprehensive notes, but without the investment of a Full Manuscript Edit.
 Check them out!

-There’s a proposed scene in my client’s outline that doesn’t quiiiite work.
+There’s a proposed scene in my client’s outline that doesn’t quiiiite work with her current story logic.
 Of course, she is free to write it and see if she can make it work as she develops her draft, but I had a reservation about it.
 Basically, her protagonist, let’s call him Sam, does something illogical.
 The issue is, he has been planning this illogical move for a while.
 He’s a smart kid in a heavily guarded environment, and, for a smart kid in a heavily guarded environment, the plan makes no sense because he should know better, and he would get caught immediately.

 But in the manuscript she’s planning, he completely ignores common sense and does his plan anyway.
-I told her in the synopsis edit that I didn’t buy it.
+I told her in the synopsis edit that I didn’t buy this story logic.
 The plan is so foolhardy and out of character, and so improbable in his environment, that I really would struggle believing its feasible.
 I called it the Improbable Thing.

 My client is really attached to this plot point, and she doesn’t want to remove it from the story, which I completely understand.
 First of all, I’m not going to tell her to axe it at this early juncture.
 When I work with clients on developing a novel outline, I don’t rule anything out.
 They are free to write a draft of the novel as they wish, and see if it works.
 It’s tough to work with just an outline, because I don’t get to really see the manuscript in question.
 I just get to see its bones.
 Who knows how the final version could flesh out?
 But that’s what makes synopsis work exciting!
 It’s all about possibilities and tweaking things so that the actual manuscript comes into sharper focus.

-If you’re faced with an instance in your story that people aren’t “buying” (or you’re worried they won’t buy), it’s time to think about the context.
+If you’re faced with a plot hole in your story that people aren’t “buying” (or you’re worried they won’t buy), it’s time to think about the context.
 The present may still be good, but what if you put it in a different wrapper?
 A brilliant potential solution.

 What if, in this case, Sam doesn’t plot the Improbable Thing in advance?
 He wants to accomplish XYZ, but he doesn’t think that it’s possible.
 Then, he is in the right place at the right time, and the opportunity to do an Improbable Thing comes up.
 He only has an instant to think, and so he thinks, “What if this is crazy enough to work?”
-This could be just the new context my client needs.
-It accomplishes two things:
+This could be just the new context my client needs to fix the plot hole.
+It accomplishes two things.

-If there are moments in your manuscript that you’re really struggling to sell, if you think they’re too far out there to make sense with plot or character, but you like or need them, think about context.
+If there are moments in your manuscript that you’re really struggling to sell, if you think they’re too far out there to make sense with your story logic, but you like or need them, think about context.
 By changing the wrapper, you can still give the reader the present, it will just be surrounded by a different situation or motivation or expectation.
 It’s up to you to create that experience and make it believable.

-Of course, some things are just not going to be a good fit, no matter how hard you try.
+Of course, some things are just not going to be a good fit with your story logic, no matter how hard you try.
 But others might just be, well, crazy enough to work, as long as you frame them right.